pins/tutorials/README.md

 2. [Exercise 2 - Configure Tutorial Network](./Exercise2): configure host and switch interfaces
 3. [Exercise 3 - Set Up Pipeline and Routes](./Exercise3): set up connections using a simple command-line interface for P4Runtime.
 This exercise uses only one route between two switches.
 4. [Exercise 4 - Deploy and Configure ONOS](./Exercise4): deploy ONOS on your server and push the network configuration using flow objectives instead of the p4rt-client in the previous exercise.
 This exercise enables ECMP with two routes between the two switches.
 5. [Exercise 5 - PINS Fabric Demonstration](./Exercise5): This exercise explores the demonstration environment at the OCP summit.
-ONF implemented PINS on a 2x2 SD-Fabric and demonstrated WCMP.
+ONF implemented PINS on a 2x2 leaf-spine fabric and demonstrated WCMP using ONOS and SD-Fabric.
 6. Appendix - References: [Other Examples and Tutorials](References.md) are provided for particular areas of interest (i.e., P4, P4Runtime, gNMI, OpenConfig, ONOS, SONiC).
 7. Appendix - Build it Yourself: instructions to [build a SONiC/PINS target image](BuildTargetImage.md) and [build ONOS with PINS](BuildONOSwithPINS.md).